 All applicant(s) must agree to the following to receive assistance:

-Allow program inspectors to access the interior and exterior of the property to evaluate damages.
+Allow program inspectors to access the interior and exterior of the property to evaluate damage.
 Failure to allow access to any portion of the property may result in the ineligibility of the property.

 Sign a release so that information provided by the applicant(s) can be shared with state and federal agencies and certain third parties in order to verify information given to the program.
 The applicant and co-applicant are required to sign the release (unless one of the eligible owners has provided Power of Attorney to the other to represent them, then the eligible owner does not need to sign the release).

-Agree to verification of their ownership status, the amount of disaster-related damage to the property, and assistance received.
+Agree to verification of their ownership status, the amount of disaster-related damage to the property, and types of assistance received as a result of Hurricane Michael.

 Agree to provide tenant income information to the program for review and approval prior to executing the lease and/or move in date.